1989Ryan/1989Ryan.github.io/index.md

   Welcome to my [GitHub profile](https://github.com/1989Ryan).<br/>
   Download my [CV](https://github.com/1989Ryan/README_pictures/raw/master/images/Zirui_Zhao_CV.pdf).<br/>

-### Research interests
+## Research interests

   I am currently interested in the Robotics.
 In particular, I am very interested in the Robotic Cognition, Multi-Robot System, Robotic Reasoning, and try to combine robotics with machine learning. <br/>

   I am currently focusing on the semantic SLAM and how to let robot navigate like human with semantic infomation. <br/>

-### Current Applied Research Project
+## Current Applied Research Project
 **Multi-agent Collaborative Navigation in robots, Exploration and Structured Semantic Information Establishment IAIR XJTU (April.
 2018 – now)**<br/>

-  I joined in the lab of Institute of Artificial Intelligence and Robotics (IAIR) and I’m currently working on the research of multi-agent collaborative navigation, which aims to actualize the coordinate navigation and exploration task using DJ UAV and autonomous vehicle.
+  I joined in the lab of Institute of Artificial Intelligence and Robotics (IAIR) and I’m currently working on the research of multi-agent collaborative navigation, which aims to actualize the coordinate navigation and exploration task using DJI UAV and autonomous vehicle.
+Meanwhile, this project is trying to use the semantic information for visual navigation, human-robot interaction and data fusion to build a joint semantic-metric inference framework.
 This project is a long period project and a group work since robotic system development is a complicated work.
-And I am the group leader under the faculty supervisor Dr. Pengju Ren.
+And I am the group leader under the faculty superviso, Dr. Pengju Ren.

   Our robot consists of UAV and UGV.